 An important part of the VaR model framework is the identification and inclusion of key risk factors that are not captured in the VaR calculations.
-These omissions from the VaR calculations are termed as Risks Not in VaR (RNiV).
+These omissions from the VaR calculations are termed as RNiVs.
 The Market Risk and Risk Methodology and Analytics teams identify and implement RNiVs as part of the market risk regulatory capital framework through capital add-ons which are regularly reviewed as per the VaR Policy.
-Market risk regulatory capital is based on VaR, SVaR, RNIVs and IRC.
+Market risk regulatory capital is based on VaR, SVaR, RNiVs and IRC.